Han dynasty: Marriage, gender, and kinship

 The Han-era family was patrilineal and typically had four to five nuclear family members living in one household.
 Multiple generations of extended family members did not occupy the same house, unlike families of later dynasties.
 According to Confucian family norms, various family members were treated with different levels of respect and intimacy.
 For example, there were different accepted time frames for mourning the death of a father versus a paternal uncle.

 Marriages were highly ritualized, particularly for the wealthy, and included many important steps.
 The giving of betrothal gifts, known as bride price and dowry, were especially important.
 A lack of either was considered dishonourable and the woman would have been seen not as a wife, but as a concubine.
-Arranged marriages were typical, with the father's input on his offspring's spouse being considered more important than the mother's.
+Arranged marriages were typical, with the father's input on his child's spouse being considered more important than the mother's.

 Monogamous marriages were also normal, although nobles and high officials were wealthy enough to afford and support concubines as additional lovers.
 Under certain conditions dictated by custom, not law, both men and women were able to divorce their spouses and remarry.
 However, a woman who had been widowed continued to belong to her husband's family after his death.
 In order to remarry, the widow would have to be returned to her family in exchange for a ransom fee.
 Her children would not be allowed to go with her.

 Among the nobility, bisexuality was the norm, continuing the accepted tradition of sexual expression amongst other nobles since the Zhou dynasty.
 In the Royal Court, Emperors often favored eunuchs above other non-castrated men for their bodies' "sexual passivity".
 On the other hand, Han authors did not view male homosexual individuals as effeminate, as occurred in later dynasties.
 While non-royal nobility were obligated to heterosexual marriages, male concubines were widely accepted.
 Despite openness to bisexuality or homosexuality, Han dynasty norms around gender and family obligated most moral questions, including that of polygamy, homosexuality, and bisexuality, to be solved by the patriarch within the household.